Réginal Goreux: Standard Liège

 At the start of the 2011–12 season, Goreux started the season when he scored his first goal of the season, in a 3–1 win against Lokeren on 7 August 2011.
-Goreux wore the captain for the first time in his career, where he helped the side beat Helsingborgs 1–0 in the first leg of the UEFA Europa League Qualification Round.
+Goreux wore the captain for the first time in his career, where he helped the side beat Helsingborg 1–0 in the first leg of the UEFA Europa League Qualification Round.
 Goreux was linked with a move to EFL Championship side Nottingham Forest but ended up staying at Standard Liège.
 However, he lost his first team place in the defence and was placed on the substitute bench.
 It wasn't until on 30 October 2011 when Goreux returned to the starting line-up against Sint-Truidense, setting up an equalising goal, in a 1–1 draw.
 He regained his first team place for Standard Liège since returning to the starting line-up.
 Goreux then resumed his role as captain in the UEFA Europa League match against Copenhagen and helped the side win 1–0.
 Over the next several months, he continued to remain as captain for Standard Liège.
 Having played in the right–back position for most of the season, Goreux also played in the right–midfield position.
 During a 2–0 loss against Club Brugge on 1 May 2012, he pushed Ryan Donk and after the match, there were calls that Goreux should face disciplinary action.
 In the end, he did not face further actions after appearing at the Sports Committee of the Belgian Football Association.
 At the end of the 2011–12 season, Goreux went on to make forty–two appearances and scoring two times in all competitions.